manish-cr/CNN/README.md

 # CNN
-Implementation of CNN in keras tensorflow
+Implementation of CNN in pytorch